PbRQianJiang/PbRQianJiang.github.io/_pages/about.md

 In addition, I am lucky to serve as the student leader of [NEUQ LIS Lab](https://neuqnlp.github.io/) in 2025-2026, responsible for the operation and recruitment of new members of the lab,a place staffed by undergraduates.

 > I am currently actively seeking for Online or offline research internships or future PhD opportunities.
-If you have any relevant opportunities or suggestions, please feel free to [contact me](202316187@stu.neu.edu.cn).
-My wechat account is "hores_driver".I am very excited to discuss potential collaborations.
+If you have any relevant opportunities or suggestions, please feel free to [contact me](202316187@stu.neu.edu.cn).I am very excited to discuss potential collaborations.

 Research Interesting
 ======